alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ### Particles

-First we will consider that we are dealing with particles as we usually know them.
+First we will consider that we are dealing with particles as we usually imagine them: little balls that bounce off walls.
-A good way of creating a particle source is to set a wall with a single slit after a source with random directions.
 Each particle can only go through one slit at a time, and will be detected only once at the end.
-Keep in mind that particles can bounce off the separations, which by the way are not perfectly smooth so they can take unexpected directions.
+Keep in mind that particles can also bounce off the separations, which by the way are not perfectly smooth so the particles can take unexpected directions.
 Below you can find a gross simulation of how the experiment might go.

 <script src="/physics-simulation/double-slit/controller.js"></script>